samEEG/GoldBachs-Conjecture-and-Comet/README.md

 The java file outputs  data to a .txt file.
 Use a graphing software of your choice to plot the relationship.
 Also I found it strange that I couldn’t find a list of total combinations for a given even number online, so this repository also includes my .txt file for until 10^6 even numbers.

+Will be writing this in python and making it much more clear in the near future